Online Takedowns & Platform Requests

 Platform policy takedown · Cross-platform coordination

-Counsel to a client involving removal of defamatory content.
-Strategic counsel in responding to high-profile media inquiries.
+Counsel to a client involving removal of defamatory content across multiple social media platforms.

 Search de-indexing · Privacy & safety